sammurcio-ahead/iot-hub-c-m0wifi-getstartedkit/README.md

 You will need to install the Feather M0 WiFi board extension for the Arduino IDE.
 This takes two steps:

-1) Follow the instructions here: https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/setup.
+1) Follow the instructions [here](https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/setup).
 There you will see how to add a URL pointing to Adafruit's repository of board extensions.

-2) Then continue with https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/using-with-arduino-ide, and see how to make the Feather M0 WiFi board selectable under the **Tools** menu, and how to get the Blink sketch to run.
+2) Then continue with [Using Arduino IDE](https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/using-with-arduino-ide), and see how to make the Feather M0 WiFi board selectable under the **Tools** menu, and how to get the Blink sketch to run.

 ## 2.10 Install Library Dependencies

 For this project, we'll also need the the following libraries:

- - Adafruit WINC1500
+ - Adafruit WINC1500 (download it from [here](https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/using-with-arduino-ide))
  - Adafruit BME280
- - Adafruit Sensor
+ - Adafruit Sensor Master
  - RTCZero

  To install them, click on the `Sketch -> Include Library -> Manage Libraries`.
 Search for each library using the box in the upper-right to filter your search, click on the found library, and click the "Install" button.